Legally Reviewed by Matthew Dolman

 Foster care is supposed to be a safe place for children who are in a horrible situation and literally have nowhere else to go.
 No child wants to be in the foster care system; they end up there because something terrible has happened to them.
 Because of this, they should at least be safe.
 But when foster care turns into a place of fear and pain from sexual abuse, it leaves a mark that no child should ever carry.

-At FileAbuseLawsuit.com, we represent survivors of foster care sexual abuse and fight to hold both perpetrators and negligent agencies accountable.
-When the system fails to protect a child, we do everything we can to make sure the foster care system, the perpetrator, and any other person or organization that failed that child are held responsible to the fullest extent of civil law.
+At Dolman Law Group, we represent survivors of foster care sexual abuse and fight to hold both perpetrators and negligent foster care agencies accountable.
+We help our clients ensure that all responsible parties accept responsibility for their actions.
+When the system fails to protect a child, our foster care abuse attorneys do everything possible to make sure the foster care system, the perpetrator, and any other person or organization that failed that child are held responsible to the fullest extent of civil law.

 If your child or a child you care for suffered sexual abuse in the foster care system—or if you are an adult and suffered abuse while you were a child—you’re not alone, and you have options.